-Once you have confirmed the business has met our basic criteria using our lead referral guideline (link to new doc), you will be able to apply for pre-approval on the entrepreneur’s behalf, via the partner lead submission form (link to new form).
-Once you have submitted, this will be sent to our team for review.
+Once you have confirmed the business has met our basic criteria, you will be able to apply for pre-approval on the entrepreneur’s behalf, via the lead submission form.
+Once submitted, this will be sent to our team for review.

 Once the business has been reviewed and approved for Crowdcube, the entrepreneur will be invited to start writing their pitch, creating their video, and developing their pitch promotion plan.